samtuleen/X-Ray-Image-Classification/README.md

 * Fine tune and test other parameters to reduce overfitting.

 * With this project as a base, our work can be built upon to detect more complex X-Rays, such as cancers, broken bones and more.
+* The algorithm can be outputted to a web based application to be able to be fed new images and make a diagnosis.